Gaining a stronger market presence.

 “With Adobe Experience Manager, we’ve seen a 22% increase in the time visitors spend on the website.
 There has also been a 2% drop in bounce rates, which is a key metric for us—and every little bit counts.”

 Cylance redesigned and relaunched its website on Adobe Experience Manager, working with Adobe partner R/GA for technical development and user experience design.
 The project involved rethinking the online experience from the ground up, with a more intuitive, hierarchical structure and consistent branding across pages, paving a smoother path for visitors to find information.

 Built with a responsive design in Adobe Experience Manager Sites, the website transforms the mobile experience as well.
-Branding, navigation and page elements are all fully optimised for mobile devices, which has encouraged more mobile visits since the launch.
+Branding, navigation, and page elements are all fully optimized for mobile devices, which has encouraged more mobile visits since the launch.

 “Since deploying fully responsive components in Adobe Experience Manager, we have seen an increase of up to 36% in mobile usage,” Zahn explains.

 All these changes to the customer experience help the Cylance marketing team make the most of its interactions with first-time visitors.
 Potential buyers looking for cybersecurity solutions can find what they need more easily, and they are more likely to engage with the company—seeing Cylance as a credible source of technological expertise and innovation.
 As a result, the marketing team believes that more people are filling out online forms to request more information, which provides a strong source of leads for sales teams.